Swastika: Modern controversy

 Swastikas marking downed Luftwaffe aircraft on the fuselage of a Supermarine Spitfire of No. 601 Squadron RAF.
 A fasces indicates a Regia Aeronautica aircraft.

 Because of its use by Nazi Germany, the swastika since the 1930s has been largely associated with Nazism.
 In the aftermath of World War II, it has been considered a symbol of hate in the West, and of white supremacy in many Western countries.

 As a result, all use of it, or its use as a Nazi or hate symbol, is prohibited in some countries, including Germany.
 In some countries, such as the United States (in the 2003 case Virginia v.
-Black), the highest courts have ruled that the local governments can prohibit the use of swastika along with other symbols such as cross burning, if the intent of the use is to intimidate others.
+Black), the highest courts have ruled that local governments can prohibit the use of the swastika, along with other symbols such as cross-burning, if the use is intended to intimidate others.

 Germany

 The German and Austrian post-war criminal code makes the public showing of the swastika, the sig rune, the Celtic cross (specifically the variations used by white power activists), the wolfsangel, the Odal SS-rune and the Totenkopf skull illegal, except for certain enumerated exemptions.
 It is also censored from the reprints of 1930s railway timetables published by the Reichsbahn.
 The swastikas on Hindu, Buddhist, and Jain temples are exempt, as religious symbols cannot be banned in Germany.

 A controversy was stirred by the decision of several police departments to begin inquiries against anti-fascists.
 In late 2005 police raided the offices of the punk rock label and mail order store "Nix Gut Records" and confiscated merchandise depicting crossed-out swastikas and fists smashing swastikas.
-In 2006 the Stade police department started an inquiry against anti-fascist youths using a placard depicting a person dumping a swastika into a trashcan.
+In 2006, the Stade police department started an inquiry against anti-fascist youths using a placard depicting a person dumping a swastika into a trash can.
 The placard was displayed in opposition to the campaign of right-wing nationalist parties for local elections.

 On Friday, 17 March 2006, a member of the Bundestag, Claudia Roth reported herself to the German police for displaying a crossed-out swastika in multiple demonstrations against neo-Nazis, and subsequently got the Bundestag to suspend her immunity from prosecution.
 She intended to show the absurdity of charging anti-fascists with using fascist symbols: "We don't need prosecution of non-violent young people engaging against right-wing extremism."
 On 15 March 2007, the Federal Court of Justice of Germany (Bundesgerichtshof) held that the crossed-out symbols were "clearly directed against a revival of national-socialist endeavours", thereby settling the dispute for the future.

 On 9 August 2018, Germany lifted the ban on the usage of swastikas and other Nazi symbols in video games.
 "Through the change in the interpretation of the law, games that critically look at current affairs can for the first time be given a USK age rating," USK managing director Elisabeth Secker told CTV.
 "This has long been the case for films and with regards to the freedom of the arts, this is now rightly also the case with computer and videogames."